 The Tribunal is becoming more widely known as an independent statutory tribunal as it becomes involved in more professional disciplinary cases and applications.
-We note that the news media, and even members of the legal profession can refer to the Tribunal as the "Law Society Disciplinary Tribunal", or similar.
+We note, however, that the news media, and even members of the legal profession can refer to the Tribunal as the "Law Society Disciplinary Tribunal", or similar, which tends to confuse the independent nature and role of the Tribunal.